-Investments are expected to achieve a market average rate of return in line with Council's risk tolerance and are to be considered in light of the following key criteria (see also glossary of terms);

-- 1. Preservation of Capital the requirement for preventing losses in an investment portfolio's total value (considering the time value of money); - 2.
-Liquidity risk the risk an investor is unable to redeem the investment at fair price within a timely period; - 3.
-Diversification setting limits to the amounts invested with a particular financial institution or government authority to reduce credit risk; - 4.
-Credit risk the risk that an institution/entity Council has invested in fails to pay the interest and or repay the principal of an investment; - 5.
-Market risk the risk that the fair value of future cash flows of an investment will fluctuate due to changes in market prices; - 6.
-Maturity risk the risk relating to the length of term to maturity of the investment.
+- 5.7.1 Investments are expected to achieve a market average rate of return in line with Council's risk tolerance and are to be considered in light of the following key criteria: - Preservation of capital the requirement for preventing losses in an investment portfolio's total value (considering the time value of money) - Liquidity risk the risk an investor is unable to redeem the investment at fair price within a timely period - Diversification setting limits to the amounts invested with a particular financial institution or government authority to reduce credit risk - Credit risk the risk that an institution/entity Council has invested in fails to pay the interest and/or repay the principal of an investment - Market risk the risk that the fair value of future cash flows of an investment will fluctuate due to changes in market prices, and - Maturity risk the risk relating to the length of term to maturity of the investment.
 The longer the term, the greater the length of exposure and risk to market volatilities.

-7.1 Credit and Maturity Guidelines
+5.8 Credit and Maturity Guidelines

-Investments are to comply with four key criteria relating to:
+5.8.1 Investments are to comply with four key criteria relating to:

-- Foreign Owned Banks: limit exposure to overseas financial markets; - Institutional Credit Framework: limit exposure to individual institutions based on their credit ratings; - Overall Portfolio Credit Framework: limit overall credit exposure of the portfolio. and; - Term to Maturity Framework: limits based upon maturity of securities.
+- Foreign-owned Banks: limit exposure to overseas financial markets - Institutional Credit Framework: limit exposure to individual institutions based on their credit ratings - Overall Portfolio Credit Framework: limit overall credit exposure of the portfolio, and - Term to Maturity Framework: limits based upon maturity of securities.